 Finally, the monthly fee includes the separate contract charges for maintaining the common areas.
 This includes Spring cleanup, mowing and trimming, maintaining storm water facilities (for example, the storm water detention basins), mulching and seasonal plantings of common areas, and fall leaf removal.
 It also includes maintaining the community walking trails, roadside mowing and exterior amenity maintenance, trimming/pruning and in the winter, snow plowing and de-icing roads and common areas.

-For those owners who fall behind in paying their monthly fees (or stop paying altogether) there are costs involved in actions taken to collect unpaid fees.
-These costs are necessary because all of us are dependent on each owner paying his/her pro rata share of the total costs of maintaining our community.
+For those owners who fall behind in paying their dues (or stop paying altogether) there are costs involved in actions taken to collect unpaid fees.
+These costs are necessary because all of us are dependent on each owner paying his/her share of the total costs of maintaining our community.
 This is very important to each owner as our home is likely one of our biggest investments, if not our biggest.
 And, if some owners are not paying their share, the rest of us have to pay more, or our services must decrease – with the result that our community becomes less desirable and our home prices drop.